 - Complete a separate application to the Department of Visual Arts through SlideRoom.
 This will consist of:

-- Brief letter of intent
+- Letter of intent

-- Brief artist statement
+- Research statement

 - Current vita or resumé